7 Signs of Bad Hospital Wayfinding

 Doctor

 Hospital wayfinding is simply the process of finding your way in and through a hospital.
-And if you’re in a hospital odds are you don’t want to be.
-If you aren’t a hospital employee or contractor, chances are you or someone you care about is in need of medical attention, and those are oftentimes uncertain, scary times.
+And if you’re in a hospital, odds are you don’t want to be.
+If you aren’t a hospital employee or contractor, chances are you or someone you care about is in need of medical attention, and those are often uncertain, scary times.

-Enter hospital wayfinding; the unsung hero that will give patients and visitors confidence to navigate often complex healthcare campuses and buildings.
-Or, as we often see at PLANIT Studios, wayfinding serves as the invisible villain destroying patient and visitor experiences, frustrating staff, and costing healthcare providers millions of dollars.
+Enter hospital wayfinding; The unsung hero that will give patients and visitors confidence to navigate often complex healthcare campuses and buildings.
+Wayfinding serves as the invisible villain destroying patient and visitor experiences, frustrating staff, and costing healthcare providers millions of dollars.

 Below are 7 signs of bad hospital wayfinding and how to stop them.